vitejs/vite/docs/guide/troubleshooting.md

   $ sudo sysctl fs.inotify.max_user_watches=524288
   ```

-If the above steps don't work then you can also try modifying the following files.
+If the above steps don't work, you can try adding `DefaultLimitNOFILE=65536` as an un-commented config to the following files:

 - /etc/systemd/system.conf
 - /etc/systemd/user.conf

-By adding in the following un-commented config: `DefaultLimitNOFILE=65536`.
 Note that these settings persist but a **restart is required**.

 ### 431 Request Header Fields Too Large